 Effects Of Snorting Adderall

-When taken as intended, the effects of Adderall are typically very mild, and its abuse potential is much less, compared to when it is abused for non- medical purposes.
+When taken as intended, the effects of Adderall are typically very mild, and its use potential is much less, compared to when it is used for non- medical purposes.
 Adderall, like other prescription stimulants, causes an increase in the levels of dopamine and norepinephrine in the brain.
 These chemicals are known to reinforce “feel good” behaviors and are responsible for producing pleasurable sensations.

 One reason Adderall is thought to help people who have ADHD is that they are believed to have more dopamine transporters than people without ADHD.
 Adderall produces and maintains higher levels of dopamine, which is thought to increase attention signaling, and help people with ADHD concentrate.
 For people who do not struggle with ADHD, this increased level of dopamine is what causes a sense of euphoria and pleasure.